nocproject/noc/share/docs/en/nocbook/about.rst

 Open Source
 -----------

-NOC is Open Source product distributed under the terms of BSD [[LICENSE]].
+NOC is Open Source product distributed under the terms of BSD :ref:`LICENSE`.
 You are free to use and modify NOC according to your needs without any restriction, though your feedback is always welcome.